May 23, 2025

 The CMIP Community Workshop 2026 will bring together a growing, and increasingly diverse, community of Earth system scientists, partners, and stakeholders.
 It will be an opportunity to discuss the latest developments in Earth system and coupled modelling, leverage the wealth of the CMIP6 analyses and explore the updated forcings and early results from CMIP7 simulations, including new experimental designs and MIPs.
 It will also highlight the expanding observation-modelling interface, address strategies for streamlining the climate information chain, and forge a vision and global partnerships to deliver sustained and high-quality climate information to all users.
 The workshop will also provide ample opportunities for networking, collaboration, and knowledge exchange, fostering new partnerships with the CMIP community.
 In addition, there will be an Early-Career Scientist hackathon, designed and developed by our Fresh Eyes on CMIP community.

 The Scientific Organising Committee seeks to co-create the workshop as a bottom-up community effort driven by scientists, practitioners and stakeholders.
-We are asking you to take an active part in organising the scientific programme of the workshop by proposing engaging side sessions by 12:00 UTC, 21 July 2025.
+We are asking you to take an active part in organising the scientific programme of the workshop by proposing engaging side sessions by 12:00 UTC, 13 August 2025 (deadline extended!).

 Side Session formats